 Keep in mind that fluconazole will not be effective at treating all types of fungal infections.
 One reason for this is because of antifungal-resistant infections.
 Such infections can even develop inside your body if you intake alcohol and excessive amounts of sugar during your fluconazole treatment.
 Because of this, your doctor may recommend that you avoid alcohol consumption while being treated, even though alcohol consumption is not directly contraindicated.

 Can You Drink Alcohol While Taking Fluconazole?

 Several medical studies have determined that approximately 5% of patients on this antifungal treatment have elevated liver enzymes.
-This is a sign of relatively minor liver damage, and the body may naturally recover after treatment ends.
+This is a sign of relatively minor liver damage or liver disease, and the body may naturally recover after treatment ends.
 However, consuming alcohol in large quantities may also hurt your liver.
 These two substances can increase the possibility of more severe liver damage.
 Many doctors will not prescribe fluconazole to patients who have known liver problems for this reason.
 If you must be on fluconazole for a lengthy period of time, your doctor may monitor your liver enzymes and function through blood tests.

 You should also be aware that alcohol impacts the body and could affect your treatment.
 For example, alcohol is a diuretic, and this means that consumption of alcohol could lead to dehydration.
 Dehydration can impact liver function, another reason for the increased risk of liver damage.
-Alcohol is also known to negatively affect sleep cycles.
+Alcohol is also known to affect sleep cycles negatively.
 In turn, this impacts the functionality of your immune system.
 Through this effect, it may take longer for your fungal infection to clear up if you consume alcohol while being treated with fluconazole.
 This may also lead to an increased risk of an antifungal-resistant infection.

 How Much Can You Drink While Being Treated with Fluconazole?